Woman shot in West Palm Beach apartment complex

 A woman was shot and is now recovering from minor injuries at St. Mary's Medical Center, police said.

-Our WPTV news crew has seen West Palm Beach police and Palm Beach County deputies setting up command centers at the scene.
-Several law enforcement officers are focusing on a few of the buildings inside the private apartment complex.
+Our WPTV news crew saw West Palm Beach police and Palm Beach County deputies setting up command centers at the scene.
+Several law enforcement officers focused on a few of the buildings inside the private apartment complex.

-Police said the shooter has mental health issues and is hiding inside an apartment.
+Police said the shooter has mental health issues and eventually surrendered to authorities.

 Very close to the scene there is also a car with a bullet hole in one of the windows.
 However, it's not confirmed if that car has anything to do with this investigation.